Best Drones Under $300

 If you're looking to buy your first drone, whether for racing or just for the fun of it, searching for the top-rated drones might result in sticker shock.
 Sure, the DJI Inspire 1 looks AMAZING, but at nearly $3,000, it's not worth the investment if you're a novice hobbyist.

 If you're a beginner, you'll want a drone that's easy enough to fly to get a handle on everything but also tough enough to survive a crash caused by human error or technical malfunction.
 Fortunately, there are a number of great drone options out there for under $300.
-They often include cameras (of lesser-quality, of course) and first-person view (FPV) flying options, as well as bumpers to protect the blades and hardware while you're still learning the basics.
+They may include cameras (of lesser-quality, of course) and first-person view (FPV) flying options, as well as bumpers to protect the blades and hardware while you're still learning the basics.
 Then, once you're confident in your skills as a drone pilot, you can decide whether to upgrade to a more expensive, professional drone.

-Two of these drones fall below the FAA requirements for registration, which only costs $5 per aircraft and will save you from dealing with fines (or worse) if the authorities catch you flying an unregistered drone.
+Three of these drones fall below both the FAA requirements for registration which only costs $5 per aircraft and will save you from dealing with fines (or worse) if the authorities catch you flying an unregistered drone.
+The same three are also light enough to avoid falling under Canada's new restrictive drone laws, so you'll be able to fly them in your local park without setting yourself up to be fined.

-Last updated December 22, 2016: Added the Aukey Black Sparrow to the list!

 - Aukey Black Sparrow